Wikipedia: Sister projects

 Wikipedia has spawned several sister projects, which are also wikis run by the Wikimedia Foundation.
-These other Wikimedia projects include Wiktionary, a dictionary project launched in December 2002, Wikiquote, a collection of quotations created a week after Wikimedia launched, Wikibooks, a collection of collaboratively written free textbooks and annotated texts, Wikimedia Commons, a site devoted to free-knowledge multimedia, Wikinews, for collaborative journalism, and Wikiversity, a project for the creation of free learning materials and the provision of online learning activities.
+These other Wikimedia projects include Wiktionary, a dictionary project launched in December 2002, Wikiquote, a collection of quotations created a week after Wikimedia launched, Wikibooks, a collection of collaboratively written free textbooks and annotated texts, Wikimedia Commons, a site devoted to free-knowledge multimedia, Wikinews, for collaborative journalism (which was later shut down in 2026), and Wikiversity, a project for the creation of free learning materials and the provision of online learning activities.
 Another sister project of Wikipedia, Wikispecies, is a catalog of all species, but is not open for public editing.
 In 2012, Wikivoyage, an editable travel guide, and Wikidata, an editable knowledge base, launched.